Blossom Watch at Greys Court

 The orchard becomes a haven for wildlife in spring.
 The blossom on these trees is a great source of nectar for pollinators such as bees and butterflies, and the grass around them is left to grow long and become a meadow area.

-The 130 year old wisteria usually blooms in early May, and is a sight not to be missed.
+The 130 year old wisteria usually blooms in May, and is a sight not to be missed.
 Walk underneath the gnarled branches of the wisteria and take in its sweet scent, and admire the lilac petals of the wisteria flower.

 If you are unable to visit, we've put together a virtual tour of the wisteria which you can watch on our Facebook or Twitter pages.